evanmcneely/enlighten.nvim/README.md

 - Approve/Reject generated chunks from file. ✅
 - Edit buffer with context from the chat. ✅
 - Use codebase as context (files, functions, classes, git history etc.).
+- Edit multiple buffers with context from chat.